mlundine/Shoreline_Extraction_GAN/README.md

     python shoreline_gan_gui.py

-The GUI should look like this, with six separate buttons for various tasks related to shoreline extraction.
+The GUI should look like this, with eight separate buttons for various tasks related to shoreline extraction.

 ![home_screen](/images/home_screen.JPG)